yash27agarwal/TVC_ws/README.md

 Communication protocol used between PX4 and ROS2.
 It can be installed as stated in [PX4 documentation](https://docs.px4.io/main/en/middleware/uxrce_dds.html#install-standalone-from-source).

 ### 4. Plotjuggler
-For debugging data.
-[Plotjuggler](https://github.com/facontidavide/PlotJuggler) for ROS2  can be installed from snap store using the following commands.
+For debugging data install [plotjuggler](https://github.com/facontidavide/PlotJuggler) for ROS2  can be installed from snap store using the following commands.
 ```bash
 # installation
 sudo snap install plotjuggler